-Ongoing community classes in tap dance are offered by Sara and her faculty to adults, with special classes planned especially for seniors.
-Introductory through intermediate levels continue throughout most of the year, with special master classes and workshops offered from time to time.
+Ongoing community classes in tap dance are offered by Sara and her faculty to adults, with a specially developed curriculum friendly to active seniors as well as young adults.
+Introductory through advanced levels continue throughout most of the year, with special master classes and workshops offered from time to time.
+Our unique, cardio-enhancing TapAerobics class accommodates multiple technique levels with a variety of styles.
 This joyous American art form attracts and creates its own community of health-conscious people who want to enjoy the dance they’ve loved watching in Hollywood movies and Broadway shows.
 These classes provide adults of all ages (twenty-one and up) with their own environment separate from teen and children’s classes.

 Tap Happy Award

-Tap Happy is proud to announce its award for:
+Tap Happy is proud to announce its awards for:

 “Best Adult Tap Dance Classes”

-From a single Introductory tap course for adults in the summer of 2008, Tap Happy has grown into the hub of a tap dance community in Houston, offering four technique levels, TapAerobics, featuring skilled, encouraging faculty, and still growing!
+From a single Introductory tap course for adults in the summer of 2008, Tap Happy has grown into the hub of a tap dance community in Houston, offering five technique levels and TapAerobics, featuring skilled, encouraging faculty, and still growing!

 Check out our News & Events page to see our past field trips, parties, and other community events.